pthu/sahd/docs/words/to_redeem.md

 possession which are essential to גאל.
 When something belongs to someone they have a claim to it, either by themselves or with the help of one’s kinsman (גֹּאֵל).

 <b>A.4</b> גאל (qal pf.), ‘to act as kinsman’ with God as subject, is used several times in the context of the Exodus (Exod 6:6; 15:13; Isa 51:10; 63:9; Ps 74:2; 77:16; 78:35; 106:10; 4Q158 14i:5) and could be translated in several different ways.
-In Ps 74:2 גאל is in collocation with קנה, ‘to acquire/buy’ (obj. עדתך), which seems to have overtones of payment and is perhaps more akin to the human socio-legal usage of גאל (Leviticus 25).
+In Ps 74:2 גאל is in collocation with קנה, ‘to acquire/buy’ (obj. עדתך), which seems to have overtones of payment and is perhaps more akin to the human socio-legal usage of גאל (Lev 25).
 The same association of גאל with קנה occurs in otherwise identical expressions referring to early Israel in Exod 15:13 and 15:16.
 Even when payment is not mentioned, the use of גאל for buying someone out of slavery (Lev 25:48) may provide a useful background to the context here of release from slavery in Egypt.
 God fulfilled the role of Israel’s kinsman at the Exodus, setting them free from slavery. גאל can easily take on the sense ‘to save’ or ‘liberate’ here, although this ignores the connotation of God ‘acquiring’ or ‘claiming’ his people, which may be underlying the choice of גאל rather than (or alongside) ישׁע hiph. or נצל hiph.
 This does not preclude, however, the possibility that the meaning of גאל could have developed by association with other salvation words.

 The use of גאל to describe the king’s action towards the poor in Ps 72:14 needs special attention.
 It is the only use of the verb with a human subject which lies outside the cultic and socio-legal contexts, and with which the preposition מִן is connected (on Lev 25:33 see
 <a href="#Syntagmatics-A1b">Syntagmatics A.1.b</a>).
 Both these characteristics link Ps 72:14 with some of the occurrences of גאל where it has a divine subject (which is not surprising in view of the overlap of royal and divine characteristics in the Bible): e.g. Gen 48:16; Hos 13:14; Ps 103:4; Sir 51:8.
 The proximity